The European Solidarity Corps is a major opportunity for organisations to involve young people in projects related to European solidarity.

 The European Solidarity Corps is the European Union initiative which funds opportunities for young people to volunteer or work in projects in the UK or abroad that benefit communities and people around Europe.

 It offers an inspiring and empowering experience for young people who want to help, learn and develop by funding a range of opportunities across a broad range of areas, such as integration of migrants, environmental challenges, prevention of natural disasters, education and youth activities or measures to prevent radicalisation.
-The European Solidarity Corps has a proposed overall budget of €375.6 million over the period 2018-2020, to enable 100,000 young Europeans to take part by the end of 2020.
+The European Solidarity Corps has a proposed overall budget of €375.6 million over the period 2018-2020.

 In the UK, the initiative is implemented by the Erasmus+ National Agency, a partnership between the British Council and Ecorys UK.

-Over 67,000 young people have signed up to the European Solidarity Corps since its launch in December 2016.
-The matching tool, the Placement Administration and Support System, allows organisations to search the database of potential participants.
+Over 93,000 young people have signed up to the European Solidarity Corps since its launch in December 2016.
+The matching tool, the Placement Administration and Support System (PASS), allows organisations to search the database of potential participants.

 In order to participate, organisations must hold an accreditation called the Quality Label, designed to ensure consistently high standards in Solidarity Corps’ activities and to help organisations find partners..
 If your organisation is already accredited under Erasmus+ Volunteering, or certified for EU Aid Volunteers, then it is already automatically able to access the pool of European Solidarity Corps participants and therefore search for participants for your projects.
 Organisations will need to subscribe to the European Solidarity Corps Mission and its Principles, and to adhere to the European Solidarity Corps Charter that sets out the rights and responsibilities during all stages of the solidarity experience.